opendatacube/odc-stac-prototype/README.md

 ## What is STAC?
 The [SpatioTemporal Asset Catalog specification](https://github.com/radiantearth/stac-spec/) is a simple specification being designed to make open geospatial assets searchable and crawlable.
-It aims to realise the dream of enabling users to search for imagery and other assets across multiple providers.[[Ref](https://gist.github.com/omad/da6f740be0ead467c77c80d66701450f#file-spatio-temporal-access-catalogues-org)]
+It aims to realise the dream of enabling users to search for imagery and other assets across multiple providers.[[Ref-1](https://gist.github.com/omad/da6f740be0ead467c77c80d66701450f#file-spatio-temporal-access-catalogues-org)]

-The word, "Spatio-Temporal", means "belonging to both space and time".
-The data uploaded in the [DEA Data Staging Area](http://dea-public-data.s3-website-ap-southeast-2.amazonaws.com/) on a daily basis is Spatio-temporal.
+"Spatio-Temporal" means "belonging to both space and time".
+The data uploaded in the [DEA Data Staging Area](http://dea-public-data.s3-website-ap-southeast-2.amazonaws.com/) on a daily basis is spatio-temporal.
 It contains all the GeoTIFF files and their associated metadata collected over certain time intervals.
-Some are updated on a daily basis, whereas some are at random.
+Some are updated on a daily basis, whereas some others are at random.

 The data is publicly available for downloading and analysing offsite.
+However, in order to read and display them, it may require third party programs such as QGIS or custom programs.

-However, in order to make them STAC-compliant, it is required to create a JSON file for each item.
-The specifications for it are still evolving.
+In order to make them STAC-compliant, so that it will have a universally accepted format, it is required to create a JSON file for each item.
+The specifications for it are still evolving, but the latest can be found at the links given below.

 ## STAC json spec

 The core of a Spatio-Temporal Asset Catalog (STAC) is set of JSON fields defined by the [STAC json spec](https://github.com/radiantearth/stac-spec/blob/master/json-spec/json-spec.md).
-These define an `Item` of a catalog, which can be served up in static or dynamic catalogs.[[Ref](https://github.com/radiantearth/stac-spec/tree/master/json-spec)]
+These define an `Item` of a catalog, which can be served up in static or dynamic catalogs.[[Ref-2](https://github.com/radiantearth/stac-spec/tree/master/json-spec)]

 ### This program is designed to create the STAC-compliant JSON file for the items.

-It is expected to be part of the cron jobs that daily update the DEA Data Staging area.
+It is expected to be part of the cron jobs that daily update the DEA Data Staging area, whose structure is given below.

 ```
 DEA Data Staging Area